Discover the stories of valor and sacrifice in one of America’s most historic resting places, just miles from the nation’s capital.

 Tobias Trout: A Hero’s Journey from the Crater to the Petition

-Months later, in December 1864, Trout’s commitment to equality was further demonstrated when he was among the soldiers arrested for refusing to bury Private Shadrach Murphy in the Freedmen’s Cemetery.
-This incident sparked the L’Ouverture Hospital Petition, a declaration signed by 443 soldiers, including Trout, affirming their dedication to justice and equal burial rights.
+Though wounded, Trout survived the battle and later played his fife during solemn ceremonies, honoring his fallen comrades.
+His dedication to justice continued when, in December 1864, he was arrested for refusing to bury Private Shadrach Murphy in the Freedmen’s Cemetery.
+This act of defiance sparked the L’Ouverture Hospital Petition, signed by 443 USCT soldiers, demanding equal burial rights.

 Tobias Trout’s journey embodies the indomitable spirit of the USCT soldiers, whose courage and resilience paved the way for a brighter future amidst the shadows of adversity and strife.